Big Data Sets are available since BellaDati 2.9

 After import, users can open the data sample page to see a randomly selected part of the data.

-Objects can be also edited and deleted by clicking on the row.
+Objects can also be edited and deleted by clicking on the row.

 To create a cube, users need to follow these steps: